Book Review for “A White Wind Blew” by James Markert.

 Overall, Markert really has a marvelous story to tell us, which happens to be based on a real building, that actually was used as a TB sanitarium during this era.
 There is no mistaking that Markert took full advantage of the many urban legends and ghost stories surrounding Waverly as a major inspiration for this tale.
 His excellent ability to develop interesting and sympathetic characters, and weave a fascinating plot around them, should have made this story into a modern day classic.
 Unfortunately, his motivation carried him just a bit too far afield in some places.
 Even so, this is actually a good read that is far faster-paced than I may have suggested.
 I’ll still cautiously recommend it, since I’m sure there are readers out there who might easily ignore what disturbed me here.
 However, in all fairness, I cannot give James Markert’s novel “A White Wind Blew” more than three out of five stars.

-“A White Wind Blew” by James Markert was released on February 4, 2014 by SOURCEBOOKS Landmark, and is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia), iTunes, The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“A White Wind Blew” by James Markert was released on February 4, 2014 by SOURCEBOOKS Landmark, and is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks (USA, Canada & Australia), iTunes, The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 My thanks to the publishers for sending me a review copy via NetGalley.